payvision-development/recruitment-challenges/2.Calculator/readme.md

 - Improve the UI/UX to be more user friendly.

 Feel free to do any changes.
-Show what you are capable to!
+Show us what you are capable to!

 ## How to run the application using local server